karthigayani/Git-Github/notes.md

 ### How to give pull request ?

-- After creating a branch and push into orgin -> You can see "Create Pull Request" Under no Local changes dialogue box -> Click on it -> it will redirect to the github repository pull request page -> under "Open a pull request" dialogue box you can see the option with drop down list and arrow mark -> Here you can select your branch and You can select pull request against the branch (It may be a main or sub-branch) -> Then click on "Create Pull Request" -> Now click on project repository link -> You can see No.of Pull request made -> Click on it -> then click on "your pull request file" -> It will redirect to the pull request file page -> Here you can See the No. of commit , files changed , checks ... -> check the commits and changes -> come back and click on "Merge Pull Request" -> Then click on "Confirm merge" -> Now the requested branch merged into the particular sub-branch/main.
-Now you can delete the branch if you needed.
+- After creating a branch and push into orgin -> You can see "Create Pull Request" Under "No Local changes" dialogue box -> Click on it -> it will redirect to the github repository pull request page -> under "Open a pull request" dialogue box you can see the option with drop down list and arrow mark -> Here you can select your branch and You can select pull request against the branch (It may be a main or sub-branch) -> Then click on "Create Pull Request" -> Now click on project repository link -> You can see No.of Pull request made -> Click on it -> then click on "your pull request file" -> It will redirect to the pull request file page -> Here you can See the No. of commit , files changed , checks ... -> check the commits and changes -> come back and click on "Merge Pull Request" -> Then click on "Confirm merge" -> Now the requested branch merged into the particular sub-branch/main.
+Now you can delete the branch if needed.
 - If you want to check whether the branch merged or not means, open the project repository link -> check your files/changes merged or not.
 - now go to github desktop tool -> under current branch select "main" -> click on "fetch orgin" -> after fetching it shows pull orgin -> Then click on "Pull origin" -> Now the merged branches(Pull requested brances) are saved in local system too.
 - Now go to your VS code You can see the files/changes are merged in main project.